kodenii/Responsible-Visual-Editing/README.md

 ## Updates

+- [7/10] 🔥Our paper is accepted by ECCV2024!
-- [4/17] 🔥We released the CoEditor on Github.
+- [4/17] We released the CoEditor on Github.

 ## Overview of CoEditor